Mohit-Kukreja-2002/Sellorama/README.md

 - If you downloaded the ZIP file, extract its contents.

 ### 2. Open the Project
-- Open the project directory in your preferred code editor.
+- Navigate to the project directory using your preferred code editor.

 ### 3. Install Dependencies
-- In the project directory, install the necessary dependencies by running:
+- Install the required dependencies by running:
     ```bash
     npm install
     ```

 ### 4. Configure Environment Variables
-- Create a `.env` file in the root directory with the following content:
+- Create a `.env` file in the root directory with the following configuration:
     ```plaintext
     # Server URL for API requests
     NEXT_PUBLIC_SERVER_URL="http://localhost:8000/api/v1"